 Now the whole comparison of Node.js vs PHP boils down to this – which one is a better server-side technology for your project.

 To wrap up, both PHP and Node.js can serve as a great server-side language.
 Both have some pros, both have some cons but the amazing thing is both are created by intellects to make the web development better.
 While selecting the technology the question shouldn’t be which one is better but which one can serve your project needs in a better way.
-Understanding your project and the business logic can give you a clear idea about selecting the right technology for your project.
+Understanding your project and business logic can give you a clear idea about selecting the right technology for your project.

 Moreover, one more important thing to consider is the skills and proficiency of the developers using the technology, how they use them and apply to the project.
 We here at Techuz have a talented pool of PHP and Node.js developers.
-If you are looking for a team of mavens to work on your project or still couldn’t figure out which technology will work for you, feel free to drop us a text.
+If you are looking for a nodejs development company of mavens to work on your project or still couldn’t figure out which technology will work for you, feel free to drop us a text.